CanonicalMY/CanonicalMY/README.md

 - 2nd Year Undergraduate at University of Manchester

-- Majoring MPhys Physics with Theoretical Physics
+- Majoring in MPhys Physics with Theo.
+Phys.

 - Love Animes, Novels, and Arts